hortonworks-spark/cloud-integration/cloud-examples/README.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# <a name="testing"></a>Testing Apache Spark's Cloud Integration
+# Cloud Examples

-This repository contains tests which verify Apache Spark's integration and performance with object stores, specifically Amazon S3, Azure and Openstack.
+This modules contains tests which verify Apache Spark's integration and performance with object stores, specifically Amazon S3, Azure and Openstack.
 The underlying client libraries are part of Apache Hadoop —thus these tests can act as integration and regression tests for changes in the Hadoop codebase.